 Law & Order

+Show One-liner

+This show details the investigations and prosecutions of crimes in New York City.
+[The actual tag line for the show is better.]

 Show Description

 Law & Order is an American crime drama that revolves around the investigation and prosecution of the crimes handled by the homicide division of the New York City Police Department.
 The show is usually broken up into two parts.
 The first half deals with the investigation of a murder by detectives, and the second half is the prosecution of the defendant.
 The show has a revolving main cast that changes throughout the years, but each week focuses on a new investigation and prosecution.